DaoCloud/DaoCloud-docs/docs/en/docs/skoala/quickstart/install.md

 skoala      skoala-system   3           2022-12-16 11:17:35.187799553 +0800 CST deployed    skoala-0.13.0       0.13.0
 ```

-### Detect dependent storage components
+#### If `common-mysql` is installed

-The `common-mysql` component is required to store the configuration when installing the microservice engine, so make sure it already exists.
+The `common-mysql` component is required to store the configuration when installing DME, so make sure it already exists.
 In addition, you need to see if there is a database named `skoala` in the `common-mysql` namespace.

 ```bash
 ~ kubectl -n mcamel-system get statefulset